influxdata/telegraf/plugins/inputs/nfsclient/README.md

         - vfsreadpages - (int, count) - Count of how many times a _group_ of pages was read (possibly via `mmap()`?).
         - vfswritepage - (int, count) - Number of pages written.
         - vfswritepages - (int, count) - Count of how many times a _group_ of pages was written (possibly via `mmap()`?)
-        - vfsreaddir - (int, count) - Count of directory entry reads with getdents().
-These reads can be served from cache and don't necessarily imply actual NFS requests.
+        - vfsgetdents - (int, count) - Count of directory entry reads with getdents().
+These reads can be served from cache and don't necessarily imply actual NFS requests. (formerly called "vfsreaddir")
         - vfssetattr - (int, count) - How many times we've set attributes on inodes.
         - vfsflush - (int, count) - Count of times pending writes have been forcibly flushed to the server.
         - vfsfsync - (int, count) - Count of calls to `fsync()` on directories and files.